danielaparker/jsoncons/doc/ref/cbor/cbor_options.md

 This option does not affect decode - jsoncons will always decode string references if present.

+    cbor_options& use_typed_arrays(bool value)

+This option does not affect decode - jsoncons will always decode typed arrays if present.

 #### Static member functions

     static const cbor_options& get_default_options()